Fighting addiction relapse at Christmas

 Relapse support here at Cassiobury Court

 By following the above tips, fighting addiction relapse at Christmas can be a realistic goal.
-It’s understandable that you will want to celebrate and feel involved.
+It’s understandable that you will want to celebrate and feel involved, but putting yourself and your recovery first is the best way to avoid relapse at Christmas.

-Relapse risks are present for all, especially through high-risk times, such as Christmas.
+Unfortunately, relapse risks are present for all in recovery, especially through high-risk periods such as Christmas.

-Yet, through controlling your time, environments, actions and decisions, you can overcome the already influential time for drug and alcohol consumption.
+Yet, by controlling your time, environment, actions and decisions, you can overcome the already influential period of drug and alcohol consumption.

-If you’re looking for relapse support, if you’re unsure how to fight addiction relapse in detail, or if you require immediate addiction support, contact our team at Cassiobury Court.
+If you’re looking for relapse support and unsure how to fight addiction relapse in detail, or if you require immediate addiction support, contact our team at Cassiobury Court.

 Making proactive choices now can benefit your Christmas experiences for this year and for the future.